-UCloud was the first to offer game server hosting service to Chinese online/mobile games with presences outside China.
-The Chinese cloud startup opened a data center in Hong Kong, for games with users in East & Southeast Asia, in late 2013 and is considering building another one in the U.S.
+UCloud is the first to offer game server hosting service to Chinese online/mobile games with presences outside China.
+The Chinese cloud startup has opened a data center in Hong Kong, for games with users in East & Southeast Asia, in late 2013 and is considering building another one in the U.S.

 As a flock of Chinese mobile apps or services are marching toward overseas markets, a variety of third-party services are prepared to benefit from this trend.
 Chinese mobile advertising services have seen a significant rise in ad spend since the second half of last year.

 Mobile gaming is especially an opportunity for a Cloud hosting service like UCloud, for there will be increasingly more mobile games and a considerable percentage of them will need virtual servers in the Cloud.

 As developing smartphone-based games are comparatively easier, in part because popular mobile games are casual games or small games of other categories, a small team who are capable of developing those games can hardly afford the infrastructure like traditional servers every old gaming companies needed to purchase.

 There were more than 900 mobile game development companies in China in 2013, according to an iResearch report.
 An average of 500 mobile games were launched each month in the year, as reported by Chinese startup database Itjuzi (report in Chinese).
 Not only are there more mobile game developers emerging, a number of existing online game developers or other mobile service developers are also shifting to mobile gaming.